Lead(II) sulfide: Photodetector

 PbS was one of the first materials used for electrical diodes that could detect electromagnetic radiation, including infrared light.
 As an infrared sensor, PbS directly detects light, as opposed to thermal detectors, which respond to a change in detector element temperature caused by the radiation.
 A PbS element can be used to measure radiation in either of two ways: by measuring the tiny photocurrent the photons cause when they hit the PbS material, or by measuring the change in the material's electrical resistance that the photons cause.
 Measuring the resistance change is the more commonly used method.
 At room temperature, PbS is sensitive to radiation at wavelengths between approximately 1 and 2.5 μm.
 This range corresponds to the shorter wavelengths in the infra-red portion of the spectrum, the so-called short-wavelength infrared (SWIR).
 Only very hot objects emit radiation in these wavelengths.

 Cooling the PbS elements, for example using liquid nitrogen or a Peltier element system, shifts its sensitivity range to between approximately 2 and 4 μm.
 Objects that emit radiation in these wavelengths still have to be quite hot—several hundred degrees Celsius—but not as hot as those detectable by uncooled sensors.
 (Other compounds used for this purpose include indium antimonide (InSb) and mercury-cadmium telluride (HgCdTe), which have somewhat better properties for detecting the longer IR wavelengths.)
 The high dielectric constant of PbS leads to relatively slow detectors (compared to silicon, germanium, InSb, or HgCdTe).

 Planetary science

-In 2008 it was reported that elevations above 2.6 km (1.63 mi) on the planet Venus are coated with a shiny substance.
+In 2008 it was reported that elevations above 2.6 km on the planet Venus are coated with a shiny substance.
 Though the composition of this coat is not entirely certain, one theory is that Venus "snows" crystallized lead sulfide much as Earth snows frozen water.
 If this is the case, it would be the first time the substance was identified on a foreign planet.
 Other less likely candidates for Venus' "snow" are bismuth sulfide and tellurium.